rodrigoelp/reactnative-typescript-exercise-17/README.md

 1. Next, the ios project is configured to use cocoapods, pointing to the dependencies we have just installed.
 To start this process, let's init cocoapods `pod init`
 1. Then we need to add all the pods for react (check the file added to this repo [here](./ios/Podfile)) * you might nede to include some other libraries to cocoapods based on your needs.
 For this exercise I am just adding RCTText and RCTImage (settings, network and web socket are kind of a must have).
 1. Run `pod install` to install all the cocoapods specified and create the workspace (xcworkspace) we will need to continue working on the swift side.
+1. Let's modify the `info.plist` file to include a `NSAppTransportSecurity` to allow http calls to `localhost`
+1. Let's create the react native entry point `cd .. && touch index.js`
+1. Modify `index.js` to include `import "./lib/";`
+1. Let's create in `src` a file called `index.tsx` and we will create a component in it to display a hello world message.